codalab/codalab-worksheets/README.md

 Each dependency has the form `<key>:<target>`; think of it as creating a symlink called `<key>` pointing to `<target>`.
 The target can be a bundle (e.g., `a.txt`), or if the bundle is a directory rather than a file, we can references files inside (e.g., `a.txt/file1`).
-During the run, target are read-only.
+During the run, targets are read-only.

 Note that `cl run` doesn't actually run anything; it just creates the run bundle and returns immediately.
 You can see by doing `cl ls` that it's been